 We run our trips with a minimum of four clients & a maximum of eight to assure you the individual attention & safety you deserve.
 Bottom Line.

 We want you to come away with the best possible Mexico Volcano

 climbing experience, so you will join us on future trips.
-It is great for you and good for us as well.

 - Day 1 Flights from the United States to Mexico City.
 Taxi to hotel.
 Overnight at hotel.

 - Day 2 Pyramids Tour in Mexico City.
 Additional sightseeing on your own.
 Group meeting in the evening followed by dinner at a casual restaurant.
 Overnight at hotel.